EN8 Mild Steel

 Chemical Composition of EN8 Steel

-Modern EN8 bright Mild Steel contains a lot less carbon then it use to, this mean that it is possible to weld pieces up to 18mm thick without preheating using MIG wire (SG2) or a 7018 electrode.
+Modern EN8 bright Mild Steel contains a lot less carbon than it used to, this means that it is possible to weld pieces up to 18 mm thick without preheating using MIG wire (SG2) or a 7018 electrode.

 Anneal afterwards is recommended to prevent breaking.

 |Cold drawn (thin)||530||660||7|